Big City (1937 film): Cast

-The film also casts a number of popular sports figures including Jack Dempsey, James J. Jeffries, Jim Thorpe and Frank Wykoff in minor comic roles.
+The professional athletes who make cameo appearances, toward the end of the film, include Jack Dempsey, James J. Jeffries, Jim Thorpe, Frank Wykoff, Jimmy McLarnin, Maxie Rosenbloom, Jackie Fields, Man Mountain Dean, Gus Sonnenberg, Cotton Warburton, Bull Montana, and Snowy Baker.

 Reception

 In a contemporary review for The New York Times, critic Frank S. Nugent called Big City "casual, superficially diverting, singularly unimportant stuff" and wrote: "By any other names, except possibly those of Luise Rainer and Spencer Tracy, the Capitol's 'Big City' would be Class B melodrama and nothing more.
 With them, it becomes a trifle more, but still not enough to justify more than a passing glance."

 Critic Edwin Schallert of the Los Angeles Times called Big City "almost delirious fun" with "ingenious sequences" and wrote: "Matching up performers in the movies can be a fine art, and occasionally one sees the demonstrating of such art.
 Premier example of the moment is the film 'Big City', which finds Spencer Tracy and Luise Rainer cast together—an acting combination as good as anyone could request.
 They have much to do with the appeal of this story of poor struggling married folk."

 Writing for Night and Day in 1937, Graham Greene gave the film a poor review, describing it as "just possible to sit through".
 Greene's primary complaint was about the acting, which he found to be "heavily laid on" with "people in this film [being] too happy before disaster: no one is as happy as all that, no one so little prepared for what life is bound to do sooner or later".
 The only consolation for Greene was that of Borzage's direction, which Greene described as "sentimental but competent".